 print(result[0]["generated_text"])

-Hugging Face also runs the Open LLM Leaderboard, which provides standardized benchmark comparisons across open models — a useful reference when evaluating which model to deploy for a specific task.
-The leaderboard is not a perfect proxy for real-world performance, but it is the best available cross-model comparison with consistent methodology.
+Hugging Face also runs the Open LLM Leaderboard, which provides standardized benchmark comparisons across open models.
+It is the best available cross-model comparison with consistent methodology.
+Not a perfect proxy for real-world performance, but the most useful reference when evaluating which model to deploy.

-For teams that want the simplicity of an API without the cost or data-sharing concerns of OpenAI, Hugging Face's Inference API and Inference Endpoints provide managed hosting for open models — pay-per-token or dedicated instance pricing, with data processed on their infrastructure (US or EU).
+For teams that want API simplicity without the cost or data-sharing concerns of OpenAI, Hugging Face's Inference API and Inference Endpoints provide managed hosting for open models.
+Pay-per-token or dedicated instance pricing, with data processed on their infrastructure (US or EU).

 Learn to build with open source AI hands-on.

-Our 3-day bootcamp covers Ollama, Hugging Face, fine-tuning, and building production AI apps — not just theory.
-Small cohorts, real projects, five cities in October 2026.
+Our 2-day bootcamp covers Ollama, Hugging Face, fine-tuning, and building production AI apps — not just theory.
+Small cohorts, real projects, five cities in June–October 2026.

 Reserve Your SeatWhen to Use Open Source vs. Proprietary APIs